 How can I train my chest without a bench?

 Push-ups are excellent bodyweight moves to target the upper body and there are numerous variations for better targeting or fitness level.
-Also, dumbbell chest exercises on the floor or in standing position are great to add versatility to a chest workout plan.
+Also, dumbbell chest exercises on the floor or in a standing position are great to add versatility to a chest workout plan.